15 Oct 2024

 Smoking comes at a cost – not only to your health, but your life insurance premiums.
 But what might you expect to pay for a life insurance policy as a smoker compared to a non-smoker?

-Charts showing how life insurance costs differ between smokers and non smokers
+Image showing the difference in life insurance premiums for smokers and non smokers

 What is considered a 'non-smoker' for life insurance?